SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 		Map Washington
 		Map Russia

-- __Port__: Running multiple internet servers simultaneously requires specifying different ports.
-Unturned will use the set port for game traffic, port + 1 for server list queries and port + 2 for the Steam backend.
-Recommended port values are 27015 for the first server, 27018 for the second server, so on and so forth.
+- __Port__: Running multiple servers simultaneously requires specifying different ports.
+Unturned uses two consecutive ports.
+The first is for server list queries, and the second for in-game traffic.
+Recommended port values are 27015 for the first server, 27017 for the second server, 27019 for the third server, so on and so forth.

 	Examples:

 		Port 27015
-		Port 27018
+		Port 27017

 - __Name__: Name of the server on the server list; set as "Unturned" by default.
 - __Password__: Requires password to join server.
 Note that password is only SHA1 hashed, so don't use the same password anywhere else.